What can I trade in on Back Market?

 - Gaming consoles

-It doesn’t matter if the device was repaired by you, a repair shop, or your cousins Tony and Theo — it probably qualifies for BuyBack.
+Already refurbished or repaired: It doesn’t matter if the device was previously repaired — it probably qualifies for Trade-in.

-BuyBack considers devices of all shapes, sizes, and paths of life as long as it’s stated during the assessment.
-Learn more
+- Have a broken or non-functioning screen: Trade-in considers devices of all shapes, sizes, and paths of life as long as it’s stated during the assessment.
+Learn more about device conditions

-For any of these items, you can go through the assessment and receive an immediate price offer from an expert refurbished.
+For any of these items, you can go through the assessment and receive an immediate price offer from a professional refurbisher.

-Blacklisted devices are ones that have been reported stolen or lost, and the owner has blocked the IMEI number.
-The IMEI number is unique to a device — there is only one per device.
-Blacklisted phones are not accepted by BuyBack.
+Blocklisted devices include those that have not been paid off (these will ultimately be blocklisted by carriers), and devices that have been reported stolen or lost (and the owner has blocked the IMEI number.
+The IMEI number is unique to a device.)
+Blocklisted phones are not accepted by Trade-in.

 A device is greylisted, otherwise known as “finance locked”, if it has been blocked by a carrier due to unpaid bills.
-Greylisted phones are not accepted by BuyBack.
+Greylisted phones are not accepted by Trade-in.

-A jailbroken or rooted device is one that has been modified to bypass a manufacturer’s security restrictions, which enables the download of applications or extensions not offered by the official Apple or Google Play stores.
-This practice is illegal, and jailbroken or rooted devices are not accepted by BuyBack.
+A jailbroken or rooted device has been modified to bypass a manufacturer’s security restrictions, which enables the download of applications or extensions not offered by the official Apple or Google Play stores.
+This practice is illegal and jailbroken or rooted devices are not accepted by Trade-in.

 A device is counterfeit if it is a fraudulent reproduction of an existing brand.
-Counterfeit devices are illegal and not accepted by BuyBack.
+Counterfeit devices are illegal and not accepted by Trade-in.

-A foreign device is one that was manufactured specifically for use outside of the United States.
-This means that the device may not work, or may work with some idiosyncrasies, when used in the US.
+Foreign devices are those manufactured specifically for use outside of the United States.
+This means that the device may not work at all or may work with some idiosyncrasies when used in the US.

-For example, some iPhones are built specifically for Japan, and because of Japanese laws they are set up to have the camera sound on all the time.
+For example, some iPhones are built specifically for Japan, and because of Japanese laws, they are set up to have the camera sound on at all times.
 Other foreign phones simply don’t work with the cellular data networks offered in the US because they are built for other countries' frequencies.
-Foreign devices are not accepted by BuyBack.
+Foreign devices are not accepted by Back Market Trade-in.